 Alongside studying the two texts, you’ll engage with an observational astronomy project on transiting exoplanets.
 You’ll have observing time on the OpenScience Observatories’ Tenerife facilities and schedule observations of an exoplanet transit.
 You’ll obtain transit light curves and analyse the exoplanet’s characteristics.

-The module concludes with three case studies that relate to more recent research findings in stellar and exoplanetary astrophysics, conveyed through a series of activities that use standard professional astronomy tools.
+The module concludes with three case studies relating to more recent research findings in stellar and exoplanetary astrophysics.
+These findings are conveyed through a series of activities using standard professional astronomy tools.

 You’ll build on your mathematical, physics and astronomy knowledge to further develop your understanding of fundamental concepts in physics and astronomy in the specific context of stars and exoplanets.